MicrosoftDocs/win32/desktop-src/CIMWin32Prov/scheduleautochk-method-in-class-win32-logicaldisk.md

 ---
-Description: 'Schedules Autochk to be run on the disk drive represented by the Win32\_LogicalDisk at the next reboot if the dirty bit is set.'
+Description: Schedules Autochk to be run on the disk drive represented by the Win32\_LogicalDisk at the next reboot if the dirty bit is set.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '34f4c26b-6bfb-45d9-9d6c-0a9b735355f3'
+ms.assetid: 34f4c26b-6bfb-45d9-9d6c-0a9b735355f3
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'ScheduleAutoChk method of the Win32\_LogicalDisk class'
+title: ScheduleAutoChk method of the Win32\_LogicalDisk class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # ScheduleAutoChk method of the Win32\_LogicalDisk class